esau91/AWS_Cloud_Practitioner_Essentials/README.md

           - Able to retrieve objects within 12 hours.

 4. Amazon Elastic File System (EFS)
-   - File Storage, multiple clients can access data thta is stored in shared file folders.
-In this approach, a storage server uses **block sotrage** with a local file system to organize files.
+   - File Storage, multiple clients can access data that is stored in shared file folders.
+In this approach, a storage server uses **block storage** with a local file system to organize files.
-     Compared to block storage and objects storage, file storage is ideal for use cases in which a large number of services and resources need to access the same data at the same time.
+     Compared to block storage and object storage, file storage is ideal for use cases in which a large number of services and resources need to access the same data at the same time.

    - Amazon EFS is a scalable file system used with AWS Cloud Services and On-premise resources.
 **[REFERENCE 1]**